Tyrique1512/MedCare/README.md

 In order to evaluate campaign performance, we focused on the following key metrics:

-•	**Signup Rate:** The percentage of people who see a campaign and subsequently sign up for a Row Health plan.
+•	**Signup Rate:** The percentage of people who see a campaign and subsequently sign up for a MedCare plan.

 •	**Cost per Signup:** The average dollars spent in order to acquire a signup from each campaign.